bskinn/h5cube-spec/doc/source/specs.rst

     >>> hf['GEOM'].value
     array([ ... ])

-.. todo:: Description of the syntax/formatting of the dataset descriptions
+.. todo:: * Description of the syntax/formatting of the dataset descriptions
             residing in the subpages here.
 In particular, a brief overview of the HDF5 datatypes and the 'lumped' approach taken in the spec layouts.
 (Fig. 6-4, Tbl.
 6-1).

+          * Python tuple syntax for
+            dataset dimensions.

-Python tuple syntax for dataset dimensions.
-The data type provided on the first line under a given dataset name is the data type it must be present as in an |h5cube| file.
+          * The data type provided on the first line under a given dataset name is the data type it must be present as in an |h5cube| file.

+          * The formula for generating the non-logscale data from the [SIGNS] and [LOGDATA].

 Specification Versions